 OSEater

-There also exist Apple logos that when they are eaten by Tux the game mode is changed and the hero can eat the Windows logos.
+Apple logos also exist and when they are eaten by Tux the game mode is changed and the hero can eat the Windows logos.

 Platform:

-It’s developed for the LPC2378-STK board from Olimex, based on the LPC2378 microcontroller from NXP which has an ARM architecture.
+It is developed for the nice LPC2378-STK board from Olimex, based on the LPC2378 microcontroller from NXP which has an ARM architecture.

 The peripherals used are the built in screen, joystick and digital to analog converter to play sounds.